nxskok/pasias/pasias.md

 The best survival curve, in terms of surviving longest, is up and to the right, so the green one is best and the blue one is worst.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">In other cases, having the event happen sooner is    better.
+\marginnote{In other cases, having the event happen sooner is    better.
 For example, you might be poisoning rats, in which case    you want them to die quicker.
 Or the event might be something    desirable like becoming qualified to fly an airplane.
-In those    cases, down and to the left is better.</span> To figure out which those
-are, we have to go back to the data frame we created:
+In those    cases, down and to the left is better.} To figure out which those are, we have to go back to the data frame we created:

 ```r